tracelayer23/tracelayer/docs/02-WHY-EXISTING-SOLUTIONS-FAIL.md

 What can safely be claimed from the available evidence?
 ```

-This matters because raw onchain activity does not always explain intent, context, relationships, or business meaning.
+This matters because raw onchain activity does not always explain intent, context, relationships, or application meaning.

 ## Explorers Show Data, But Not Interpretation

-Block explorers are good for checking transactions, logs, contracts, and token transfers.
+Block explorers are good for checking transactions, logs, contracts, and asset movement.

 They can answer questions like: